OckermanSethGVSU/BioPII/README.md

 The package name is prounounced bio-pie :)

 ## Performance Numbers
-We tested our methods to determine its performance relative to past methods.
+We tested our summing SWA to determine its performance relative to past methods.
 We created a C++ SWA (referred to as DP-Naive) script which used dynamic programming to reduce the number of additions needed to be performed.
 DP-Naive SWA was already 400x faster than a naive approach (a simple four for loop approach) on small images and is used as the baseline for comparison to our integral-image-based methods.

 |                   | 30k by 30k | 30k by 30k Speedup | 40k by 50k | 40k by 50k Speedup | 60k by 60k | 60k by 60k Speedup |
 |-------------------|------------|--------------------|------------|--------------------|------------|--------------------|